aebergl/MatSurv/README.md

 * `DispHR`: A true/false value which, if true, the HR is displayed on the KM plot. (default: true)

+* `Use_HR_MH`: A true/false value which, if true, Mantel-Haenszel HR is displayed instead of the logrank HR. (default: true)

 * `InvHR`: A true/false value which, if true, the inverted HR value is displayed on the KM plot. (default: false)

+* `DrawMSL`: A true/false value which, if true, a line for the median survival time is drawn in the KM-plot. (default: false)

 * `XLim`: Vector defining the x-limit.
 Does not affect the log-rank test.
   (default: automatic)